 Artistically, the written word can illustrate in a way imagery cannot.
 While film and photography capture time eloquently, authors and journalists intrigue the imagination of readers through sensory description.
 In addition to maintaining vocabulary and mental resilience, imagination is the product of effective writing.
 The written word is literally brain food, and the knowledge available is a bottomless buffet!

-My Testimony: Rediscovering and reinventing an old hobby.
 I have always preferred writing notes.
 Maybe a symptom of an artsy-fartsy nature, I love the way college-ruled pages look when covered with fresh ink and unique handwriting!
 As a communications student studying fine arts and media, I found simple enjoyment in creative writing, until a special assignment hit close-to-home.
 I have since felt charged to continue growing within the expressive medium.
 Now, I write for my job, spiritual edification, to love on my husband and appreciate my family.
-The pretty bow topping this journalistic package is a set of goals initiated by this blog; a collection of adventures, world-travels, art and cultural studies – a record of inspiration, education, and entertainment to one-day share with my children’s children.
+The pretty bow topping this journalistic package is a set of goals initiated by this blog; a collection of adventures, world-travels, art and cultural studies – a record of inspiration, education, and entertainment to share with my future family.

-So, why write?
 Well, write for therapy.
 Write for self-expression.
 Write for contribution.
 Write for fun.
 Write to preserve.
 Write for readers.
 Write to challenge yourself.
-Shoot…write to better your handwriting!